 Entrance doors should also have a way to see callers, whether this be a door viewer, a glazed panel within the door, or a window next to the door.
 Door chains or door limiters are also recommended.
 A homeowner may opt for electronic audio-visual systems to identify visitors and act as limiter devices.

-The Ingresso range from IQ combines an optional minimal spy hole with smart technology integration.
+The Ingresso range from IQ Glass combines an optional minimal spy hole with smart technology integration.
 They feature fully tamper-proof euro cylinder locking, with an internal defender plate and have a motorised concealed door closer.

 Installation and fixing requirements